dtinth/GyroscratchAndroid/README.md

 3. Clone this code and build it into your Android.
     Make sure your Android supports MIDI over Bluetooth LE and has a Gyroscope sensor.

-4. Set up your computer to be a MIDI Peripheral, with the name "gyroscratch".
-It's hardcoded because I am not experienced in Android UI development and I built it in one night.
+4. Set up your computer to be a Bluetooth LE MIDI Peripheral, with the name "gyroscratch".
+The name is hardcoded because I am not experienced in Android UI development and I built it in one night.
 Contributions welcome.

 5. Run the app and click the button.
 It should connect.